dandyrow/dandyrow/README.md

-### Hi, I'm Daneil a computer science graduate with a passion for open source.
+### Hi, I'm Daniel a computer science graduate with a passion for open source.

 - 🔭 I’m currently working on developing extensions to Ansible & Terraform automation platforms.
 - 🌱 I’m currently learning automated deployment & provisioing of full IT systems.